agenerale/agenerale.github.io/_projects/1_project.md

 This work opts to develop this mapping from structure to property, $$G_\theta: \mathcal{S} \rightarrow \mathcal{P}$$ along the lines of the last option, parameterized by $$\theta$$.

 Before I get to discussing the microstructure descriptors selected, of course, as in any ML problem, the first step requires data curation/generation.
-This was done using the open-source textile generator TexGen along with certain downstream post-processing steps to impart semi-realistic residual porosity.
+This was done using the open-source textile generator TexGen {% cite lin_modelling_2011 --file cited_posts %} along with certain downstream post-processing steps to impart semi-realistic residual porosity.
 The generating process looked a little like:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">